dmetzler/dmetzler.github.io/_posts/2024-10-04-cloud9-is-dead-long-live-vscode.md

 ![Architecture](/images/2024-10-04-cdkdeploy.png)

-The following step have been run by the CDK automation:
+The following steps have been run by the CDK automation:

 - Deployment of an SSH keypair using your own `~/.ssh/id_rsa.pub`
 - Creation of a security group allowing only your public IP to connect through SSH
-- Deployment of an EC2 instance in a public subnet, attached to that security group
+- Deployment of an EC2 instance in a public subnet that is attached to that security group

 ## Remote Connection with VisualStudio Code